Majors and Minors /

 In this section..

-As a chemistry student, you'll get personal attention and laboratory-based in instruction.
-There will be about 30 students in your first-year chemistry course, and you'll have easy access to professors outside of class.
 The department offers six different majors which are tailored to the interests and professional aspirations of our students:

 You'll also have the opportunity for internships at world-class, Columbus-based research facilities like Battelle, and Dow Corning, Eli Lilly and the Columbus Police Crime Lab.
 These internships will help you apply your chemical knowledge to practical, real-world problems, and help you enter the workforce or get into graduate school after you graduate.
 The record of Capital’s chemistry graduates is outstanding.
 More than 100 of our graduates have earned their doctorates in chemistry, while another 75 have completed work at the master’s level.